AlienX2001/methodology-boxes/windows-enum.md

 ## Locate files in the whole drive
-dir filename.extension /s (do it from C:\ folder)(supports regex)
+dir filename.extension /s (do it from C:\ folder)(supports regex) dir /a /q (linux like ls -la, gives time modified as well as file owner)

 ## Unhide directories and files
 * attrib -h -r -s /s /d C:\*.* (The C drive can be changed to any drive of your choice)